FlameGame¶

 Note

-class allows for more freedom of how to implement things, but you
+The Game class allows for more freedom of how to implement things, but you

 are also missing out on all of the built-in features in Flame if you use it.

-An example of how a Game
+An example of what a Game implementation could look like:

 class MyGameSubClass extends Game {